 Those black round rubber things are what carries your RV AND your family and belongings.
 So, doesn’t it make sense to take every precaution and proper care to ensure your motorhome or travel trailer get to your destination all in one piece?

 And, just because you’ve not drive or pull your RV more than 5000 miles doesn’t mean those tires will be good for another 5000.

-Also worth noting, your motorhome or towable’s spare tire is the most forgotten because it just sits there under the coach or on the back of a towable.
-They will literally dry rot before you even get to use them because they are subject to the weather yet not get used as intended.
+Also worth noting, your motorhome or towable’s spare tire is the most forgotten because it just sits there under the coach or on the back of your camper.
+They will literally dry rot before you even get to use them because they are subject to the elements.

 So, when it’s time to shop for your RV tires, we highly recommend getting a new spare as well.
 Even though your spare tire may not have touched a mile of pavement, it still has been subject to aging, the weather elements, road grime and possible damage.